Solar power in Brazil

-The total installed solar power in Brazil was estimated at about 21 GW at October 2022, generating approximately 2.48% of the country's electricity demand, up from 0.7% in 2018.
-In 2021, Brazil was the 14th country in the world in terms of installed solar power (13 GW), and the 11th largest producer of solar energy in the world (16.8 TWh).
+The total installed solar power in Brazil was estimated at 53.9 GW at February 2025, which consists of about 21.9% of the country's electricity matrix.
+In 2023, Brazil was the 6th country in the world in terms of installed solar power capacity (37.4 GW).

 Brazil expects to have 1.2 million solar power generation systems in the year 2024.
 Solar energy has great potential in Brazil, with the country having one of the highest levels of insolation in the world at 4.25 to 6.5 sun hours/day.
 As of 2019, Brazil generated nearly 45% of its energy, or 83% of its electricity, from renewable sources.
 For example, 60% of Brazil's electricity generation came from renewable hydropower.
-However, to meet energy demands in the entire country, and to diversify its energy portfolio, other renewable energy systems, such as solar power, are being expanded.
+However, to meet energy demands in the entire country, and to diversify its energy portfolio, other renewable energy sources, such as solar power, are being expanded.

 History

 In 2016, a factory capable of producing 400 MW of solar panels a year opened in Sorocaba in São Paulo, owned by Canadian Solar.
 A plan to build a solar panel factory in Rio Grande do Norte was announced by the Chinese manufacturer Chint in 2017.

 in 2020 LONGi Signs Association Agreement for 908 MW of Solar Modules in Brazil.

 The opening of three major solar farms in Brazil in 2017 altered the solar situation: the 292 MW Nova Olinda Solar Farm in Ribeira do Piauí, Piauí, the 254 MW Ituverava Solar Farm in Tabocas do Brejo Velho, Bahia and the 158 MW Parque Solar Lapa in Bom Jesus da Lapa, Bahia ranked among the largest installations in the world.
 The total capacity of these three plants was more than ten times the installed total in the entire country in 2015.
 A total of 1000 MW is expected to be installed in 2017 with an additional 2000 MW assigned by auctions to be completed in future years.